 1. Build a great product…

 A foremost goal to achieve is to build an app that provides a clear and fundamental value to the users and solves a need.
-The successful apps have a value proposition that is easy to identify, for example: Skype provides a solution for video calls, Google Maps help find fastest routes to get to places, Facebook Messenger helps reach your friends network in a simple and fast way.
+The successful ones have a value proposition that is easy to identify, for example: Skype provides a solution for video calls, Google Maps help find fastest routes to get to places, Facebook Messenger helps reach your friends network in a simple and fast way.

 Make sure the users understand the value of your product (for example, by providing a clear onboarding sequence).
 Your app must function well, so update it often, solve bugs and constantly work on improving user experience.
 Make your users happy – and positive ratings will follow!